guidugli/ansible-role-openssh/README.md

 **Available variables are listed below, along with default values (see defaults/main.yml):**

+    openssh_config_file: /etc/ssh/sshd_config

+Configuration file to update.
+In more modern versions of OpenSSH, it is recommended to store the configuration on sshd_config.d directory.

     openssh_port: 22

 SSH service port number.
 This role is able to change port number but depending on the situation it may fail (firewall problems, selinux, etc).